kodcdangky/kodcdangky.github.io/blogs/blog0-reversed-enumerate.md

 So, have you ever needed to loop through a collection in python in reverse?

-The most pythonic way to loop through a collection often recommended is
+If you've ever looked up how to loop through a collection in python, the most pythonic/often recommended way is

 ```python
 for elem in my_collection: